Luisg882/savings-tracker/README.md

 ## Features left to implement
   - Add functionality to request and send funds from bank accounts.
-  - Add a function to automatically distribute the funds added to the main balance to the savings pots in different percentages.
+  - Add a function to automatically distribute the funds added from the main balance to the savings pots in different percentages.

 ## Technologies Used
   **Languages Used**